 • Search corporate and LLC registries with your Secretary of State for your imprint name;

 • Search the Federal Trademark databases which can be done for free (or if you want a more extensive search of all the state trademark databases, hire a trademark attorney but be aware that such searches may be expensive, $500 or more); and

 • Search distributors like Amazon to see if the imprint name is in use (publisher/imprint names are listed on distributors’ search engines).

 3. Register the imprint name

 Once you have settled on the imprint name, the next step is registration.
-To do this, either file a Fictitious Business Name (FBN) or Doing Business As (DBA) certificate in the county where you live.
+To do this, file a Fictitious Business Name (FBN) or Doing Business As (DBA) certificate in your county.
 There is a fee to register, but most fees are relatively low.
 And the online process is easy and painless.

 4. Federal employee identification number (EIN)

 You obtain an EIN for your imprint from the IRS (gotta love all these acronyms).
 Check the IRS website for the forms.
 There is no filing fee (shocking, I know).